PauseAI/pauseai-website/src/posts/2024-vacancy-comms-director.md

 - Remote work or in-person in Utrecht, the Netherlands.
 - Full-time position
-- Salary range: 40k - 60k EUR per year, depending on experience.
+- Salary range: 40k - 60k EUR per year, depending on experience and location.
 - Referral bonus: 500 EUR for a successful hire!

 ## Apply